 |Possible Solution 4:

 Along with focusing on protection from persecution, the EU should focus on prevention of persecution in third countries.
-For example, give financial aid to aid organisations that deal with situation of unrest in third countries.
+For example, give financial aid to aid organizations that deal with situation of unrest in third countries.

 “Immigration quotas will not protect our continent” from the Slovak Spectator